Apply by September 30, 2023

-For Grant Application Forms, further information on how to apply, and a full list of past and present grant recipients, please visit the Lac du Bonnet Foundation website at www.lacdubonnetfoundation.ca or contact the Foundation at info@lacdubonnetfoundation.ca
+For grant application forms and further information on how to apply, please visit www.lacdubonnetfoundation.ca or http://sunsd-ladbss.scholantisschools.com.
+You can also contact the group at yip.ldb@gmail.com.

 The Lac du Bonnet Foundation is proud to announce this year’s recipients of the Chuck Reynolds Memorial Scholarship and the Winnipeg River Educational Bursary which were awarded at Lac du Bonnet Senior School’s 2023 Graduation Ceremony.